TRSTN4/br4nch/docs/functions/delete/delete.layer.md

 ┗━ Food
    ┗━ Bread

-# To delete a layer, specify the position attatched to the layer you want to delete.
+# To delete a layer, specify the position linked to the layer you want to delete.
 >>> br4nch.delete.layer(branch="Board", position="1")

 >>> br4nch.display.branch(branch="Board")